ferdiby/DotNet-Basics-/Readme.md

-# .NET CORE WEB DEVELOPMENT
+# .NET CORE WEB DEVELOPMENT BOOTCAMP

 ## Explanation

 In this bootcamp, we first learned the fundamentals of C#.
 Then, we delved deeper into Object-Oriented Programming.
 At the end of the course, we created a final project representing the backend of an e-commerce application.

----

-Ferdi Bayram

 ## Project Content